Why and How: Creating Conceptual Photographs

 From the very beginning, the creators of this photographic gender say that conceptual photography is not about making beautiful photographs but about explaining them.

-Why Creating Conceptual Photos
+Why: Creating Conceptual Photos

 As you may have understood, conceptual photography is a way to represent ideas.

-You may have a lot of ideas about how you see the world, how you view social relationships, how you want to defend nature, etc.
+You may have a lot of ideas about how you see the world, how you view social relationships, how you want to defend nature, or etc.

 In conceptual art, the idea or concept is the most important aspect of the work.
 The conceptual artist's goal is to make his work mentally interesting to the viewer.

-How Creating Conceptual Photos
+How: Creating Conceptual Photos

 As I have already written in another article, for a photograph to be successful it must tell a story.
-This story is told either by the assembly of the photographic elements, or by the text, or by the title that accompanies it.
+This story is told either by the assembly of the photographic elements, by the text, or by the title that accompanies it.

 Conceptual photography is not an exception to this rule.
 You must create photographs that have impact.
-Keep in mind that in this gender, the viewer invents his or her own story by looking at your photographs.
+Keep in mind that in this genre, the viewer invents his or her own story by looking at your photographs.